nuesse/pw-simplemde-editor/README.md

 ## Installation
 + Add module to `/site/modules/` and then install.
   Or go to `Modules > Install > Add New` and use any of the options provided to to install.
++ Create a Textarea field and pick SimpleMDE from `Details > Inputfield Type`.
 + Install these recommended modules for a frictionless experience:
   + [Parsedown Extra module](http://modules.processwire.com/modules/textformatter-parsedown-extra-plugin/) to render Markdown Extra into HTML
   + [Image Markup](http://modules.processwire.com/modules/textformatter-image-field-markup/) to use image fields in Markdown inputs.